Homemade Dairy-Free Eggnog

 Optional: 2-4 tablespoons Sailor Jerry Spiced Rum or mix of rum and brandy.
 Though they are naturally gluten-free, it is always best to check with the manufacturer to be sure that they are truly safe.

 Optional: Many traditional recipes call for beating the egg whites till soft peaks form and folding them into the eggnog.
-I usually skip this practice myself but it might be worth a try.
+This makes for a wonderfully airy and creamy drink.
 Due to the risk of salmonella from the raw egg whites it is best to use eggs from a source that you trust.
 This method is not recommended for children, elderly or those with compromised immune systems.

-Slowly pour about half of the milk mixture into the beaten egg yolks, whisking continuously the whole time.
+2. Beat the egg yolks till thick and pale, then slowly pour about half of the milk mixture into the beaten egg yolks, gently whisking the whole time.
 This is called tempering the eggs.
 If you were to just combine everything at once it would likely curdle and or scramble the egg.
 A slow pour and constant whisking is very important here.
 Don't be intimidated by these steps, but don't skip them either.

 If the mixture does curdle, don't worry.
 Pour your eggnog into a blender or food processor and give it a whirl.
 It will smooth out in no time and no one will will be the wiser!